Steven Caldwell: Burnley

 However at the start of the 2009–10 season, Caldwell suffered a groin injury while on international duty and was sidelined for a month.
 After making a recovery, he returned to the substitute bench for a match against Tottenham Hotspur and didn't make a return on 3 October 2009, starting the whole game, in a 2–1 win against Birmingham City.
 Following his return, Caldwell regained his first team place, starting seven matches between 18 October 2009 and 20 December 2009.
 He scored his first goal for the club, scoring from a header, in a 1–1 draw against Aston Villa on 21 November 2009.
 In a follow–up match against West Ham United, Caldwell received a straight red card for "hauling down Zavon Hines", as Burnley lost 5–3.
 After serving a one match suspension, Caldwell returned to the starting line–up against Fulham on 12 December 2009, as the club drew 1–1.
 However during a 2–0 loss against Wolverhampton Wanderers on 20 December 2009, he suffered a groin injury and was substituted in the 67th minute.
 After the match, it was announced that Caldwell was eventually sidelined for three months.
-It wasn't until on 10 April 2010 when he returned to the first team, coming on as an 85th-minute substitute, in a 4–1 win against Hull City.
+On 10 April 2010 he returned to the first team, coming on as an 85th-minute substitute, in a 4–1 win against Hull City.
 Caldwell was later featured three more matches in the remaining matches of the 2009–10 season, including captaining against Tottenham Hotspur in the last game of the season, as the club were relegated from the Premier League.

 Having made thirteen appearances and scoring once in all competitions, he was released by Burnley at the end of his contract following the 2009–10 season.